You’re not alone if you’re experiencing work-related stress.

 Take a Break

-As much as you might want to power through each day to finish everything that must get done, it’s imperative to take breaks.
+As much as you might want to power through each day to finish everything that must get done, it’s critical to take breaks.
 Your brain only has the capacity to focus for 90-120 minutes at a time.
-If you’re pushing through for hours at a time, it’s safe to say this may be a cause for the work stress you might experience.
+If you’re pushing through for hours at a time, it’s safe to say this may be a key cause for the work stress you might experience.

 Take a Deep Breath